Finite Pulse-Time Effects in Long-Baseline Quantum Clock Interferometry: Effects on the interferometer phase from additional momentum kicks

 In this section we investigate the main finite pulse-time effects for E1-M1 transitions, namely the falling of the atom during the laser pulse and the additional momentum kicks, for UGR and UFF tests using the interferometer schemes (A)~\cite{Roura2020} and (B)~\cite{Ufrecht2020} (recall Sec.~\ref{sec: Interferometer Albert und Christian}).
 We assume ideal momentum kick operators

-for the (magic) Bragg pulses, i.e. momentum transfer pulses that do not change the internal state, as well as for the $\pi$ and $\pi/2$-pulses, see Eq.~\eqref{eq: Pi and Pi half pulses without splitting} in Sec.~\ref{sec.Finite Pulse-Time effects}.
+for the (magic) Bragg pulses (which should not be confused with the recoils due to the E1-M1 pulses), i.e. momentum transfer pulses that do not change the internal state, as well as for the $\pi$ and $\pi/2$-pulses, see Eq.~\eqref{eq: Pi and Pi half pulses without splitting} in Sec.~\ref{sec.Finite Pulse-Time effects}.
 The evolution of the atom in the gravitational field from time $T_k$ to $T_i$ in between laser pulses in its ground/excited state can be described via~\cite{Loriani2019, Roura2020, Ufrecht2020}

 Since this Hamiltonian is diagonal in the internal states, calculating the evolution during the free fall of the atoms is particularly easy, and reduces to finding the time evolution operators $\hat{U}_n(T_i,T_k)$ corresponding to the Hamiltonian \mbox{$\hat{H}_n^{(\text{ME})}=H(\hat{\vec{R}},\hat{\vec{P}};M_n)$}.
 On the other hand, one could also use the mass defect representation of the Hamiltonian $\hat{H}^{(\text{MD})}$ and calculate the evolution via \mbox{$\hat{U}(T_i,T_k)=\ee^{-\frac{\ii}{\hbar}\hat{H}^{(\text{MD})}(T_i-T_k)}$} which is however much more complicated than rewriting the previous result.